-Each student interested in this minor should discuss with his or her major academic advisor which courses best fit that student's discipline and concentration area as well as which general studies courses need to be chosen to satisfy prerequisites.
-Students enrolled in the Minor in Childhood Studies will also be assigned an advisor from the Childhood Studies Committee.
-Programs of study shall be kept on file by the Director of Childhood Studies.
+Each student interested in the minor should discuss with his or her major academic advisor which courses best fit that student's discipline and concentration area as well as which general studies courses need to be chosen to satisfy prerequisites.
+Students enrolled in the Gender and Power Studies minor will also be assigned an advisor from the Gender and Power Studies Committee.
+Minor declaration forms will be kept on file by the Director of Gender and Power Studies.